rosswhitfield/corelli/docs/paraview.md

 ### Animate LUT

-This is done using custom Python Animtaion Cue
+This is done using custom Python Animation Cue
 ```python
 scene = GetAnimationScene()
 scene.NumberOfFrames = 11